kyle-c213/CS372-Project/README.md

 The motivation for this project is to give university students an all in one social media platform for all things related to university.
 It will give students easier access to buy and sell textbooks, meet new people, and get help with classes.
 Most students at one time or another have had a class where they do not understand a subject or a question, but if you do not know anyone in the class and can not make the professor's office hours this can make it difficult to get help.
 With our social media platform, it will be much easier to find other people in the class to help each other with studying.
 # Features
 <h3>Classes</h3>
   The core of the site is centered around classes.
 Classes are set up by users where students can join and discuss anything related to the class.
 Students can make posts to receive help on assignments from their fellow classmates, or to clear up any confusion related to course content.
-Students will be able to upload notes for others to use and mark important dates for the course.
+In addition, students can mark important dates for things like exams, assignments, and project due dates.
 <h3>ToDo</h3>
   Each student is given access to their own to do list.
 Here they can keep track of any tasks they wish to enter.
 <h3>Message Center</h3>